devusSs/TS3-NodeJS-Fullstack/README.md

 - the API which distributes data from the Postgres database
 - the Client which displays the data via web

 Everything has been written in Typescript and should be typesafe, there are however elements which have no valid or any types yet so expect bugs.
+Especially the frontend still needs a lot of work, in design as well as typesafety.

 ## Project Setup